 - The Patented Medicines Prices Review Board (PMPRB) is the body responsible for regulating prices of all patented prescription and non-prescription drugs sold in Canada.

-- The Canadian Agency for Drugs and Technologies in Health (CADTH) is an independent agency funded by federal, provincial and territorial governments.
-CADTH is a health technology assessment (HTA) agency that houses services including the Common Drug Review (CDR) and the Pan Canadian Oncology Drug Review (PCODR).
+- The Canadian Agency for Drugs and Technologies in Health (CADTH) is an independent agency funded by federal, provincial, and territorial governments.
+CADTH is a health technology assessment (HTA) agency that houses services including the Common Drug Review (CDR) and the Pan-Canadian Oncology Drug Review (PCODR).

 - CDR provides evidence-based clinical and economic information and expert advice to participating public drug plans (federal, territorial and all provinces except Quebec).
 While Ontario participates in CDR, certain products may also qualify for their own independent Rapid Review Process.
-With over 60 percent of the Canadian population living in Quebec and Ontario these provinces are incredibly important.
+With over 60 per cent of the Canadian population living in Quebec and Ontario these provinces are incredibly important.

 - Conseil du medicament is Quebec’s influential HTA body.
 It recommends drugs to be listed on the Quebec provincial formulary.
 Final decisions are made by Quebec’s Minister of Health.
 The formulary is published three times per year.

 - The Ontario Ministry of Health’s Rapid Review Process applies when a new product will fill a significant unmet medical need, or the listing will result in significant savings for the province.
-A unique aspect of the Ontario Rapid Review Process is that submissions can be made before the receipt of Health Canada Notice of Compliance (NOC) authorizing the drug for sale within Canada.
+A unique aspect of the Ontario Rapid Review Process is that submissions can be made before the receipt of Health Canada Notice of Compliance (NOC) authorising the drug for sale within Canada.